hsfl/artemis-hardware/CAD-model/README.txt

 Welcome!
-Within this folder are the solidworks files for the Artemis CubeSat Model was made using SolidWorks 2020 so be sure to have a version of SolidWorks 2020 or up If you do not have access to Solidworks, you can use OnShape to view the model as a zip file
+Within this folder are the solidworks files for the Artemis CubeSat Models were made using SolidWorks 2020, be sure to have SolidWorks 2020 or up to open the files If you do not have access to Solidworks, you can use OnShape to view the model as a zip file

 ----Last Updated 11/10/2020----